Error exponents of quantum state discrimination with composite correlated hypotheses: Introduction

 \subsection{Organization of the paper}

-The remainder of the paper is organized as follows.
-In Section~\ref{sec: preliminaries}, we introduce the notations and review relevant quantum divergences, including their extensions to sets of quantum states.
-Section~\ref{sec: Hoeffding divergence and anti-divergence for sets of states} develops two natural extensions of the quantum Hoeffding divergence and anti-divergence to sets of quantum states, and establishes their relationships.
-In Section~\ref{sec: Hypothesis testing between two sets of quantum states}, we analyze the asymptotic error exponents in quantum hypothesis testing between two sets of quantum states, generalizing the quantum Hoeffding and strong converse bounds to this setting.
-Section~\ref{sec: Refining the Stein lemma between two sets of quantum state} refines the generalized quantum Stein's lemma using our results on error exponents.
-We conclude in Section~\ref{sec: discussion} with a discussion of open problems and potential future directions.
+The rest of the paper is organized as follows.
+In Section~\ref{sec: preliminaries} we introduce the notation and review a few quantum divergences, together with their extensions to sets of states.
+In Section~\ref{sec: Hoeffding divergence and anti-divergence for sets of states} we introduce two natural extensions of the Hoeffding divergence and anti‑divergence to sets and proves their equivalence or quantitative relation.
+In Section~\ref{sec: Hypothesis testing between two sets of quantum states} we formulate asymmetric hypothesis testing for composite correlated hypotheses and show how the worst‑case problem reduces to pairwise optimizations.
+Section~\ref{sec: Quantum Hoeffding bound for composite correlated hypotheses} establishes the quantum Hoeffding bound for composite correlated hypotheses, while Section~\ref{sec: Strong converse exponent for composite correlated hypotheses} studies the strong converse exponent.
+Section~\ref{sec: applications} discusses applications and implications of our results.
+In Section~\ref{sec: discussion} we conclude the paper and discuss a few open questions for future exploration.
+Some technical lemmas are delegated to the appendices.